nicholasf/inkling/README.txt

 Namespacing:

-Because Inkling and its extensions are engines with sane namespacing, they'll work happily with other Ruby libraries which have things called Users or Permissions, etc.!
+Because Inkling and its extensions are engines with sane namespacing, they'll work happily with other Ruby libraries which have things called Users or Permissions, etc..
 All tables are namespaced - e.g. inkling_users - to avoid collision with other tables - e.g. the user table of an ecommerce app..

 Dashboard: